 - While veggies are roasting prepare your quinoa.
-In a small sauce pan combine water, quinoa and salt.
+In a small saucepan combine water, quinoa, and salt.
 Bring to a boil then turn down heat and cover.
-Cook for 15 mins then turn off heat, keep covered for 7 minutes while heat is off.
+Cook for 15 mins then turn off the heat, keep covered for 7 minutes while heat is off.
 Fluff with fork before serving.

-- Assemble bowls by adding quinoa and an assorment of veggies.
-Sprinkle liberally with feta, sun dried tomatoes and pine nuts.
-Enoy!
+- Assemble bowls by adding quinoa and an assortment of veggies.
+Sprinkle liberally with feta, sun-dried tomatoes, and pine nuts.
+Enjoy!

-- Note- if you are mal prepping you can place everything in containers and microwave when you are ready to eat.
+- Note- if you are meal prepping you can place everything in containers and microwave when you are ready to eat.

-- Optional but totally reccomened to add avocado chunks!
+- Optional but totally recommended to add avocado chunks!